aarmey/CV/Meyer_CV.md

 - Guest speaker to discuss research program and opportunities in bioengineering

-_Faculty of the Citizen Science Program_ \hfill July 2015 – January 2016
+_Faculty of the Citizen Science Program_ \hfill 2015 – 2016
 Bard College, Citizen Science Program, Annandale-on-Hudson, NY

 - Led a short course introducing students to the natural sciences and scientific method